ramwin/java_tutorial/README.md

     4: wxj <filename>.java
 3: Learn java in this order:
     # Basic tutorial
         01: HelloWorld.java         A basic Example, How to print result on your screen
         02: Comments.java           How to use comment
         03: Defination.java         How to definate a variant
         04: BasicOperation.java     Basic Operation
+        05: IfElse.java             if else
+        06: SwitchCase.java         Switch case

     # tutorial grouped by type